Mad1232/PackageDeliveryRobot/README.md

+# Package Delivery Robot: Enhancing Amazon Deliveries

-Problem
+## Problem
-Amazon delivery drivers encounter everyday obstacles like adverse weather, problematic pets, and unresponsive recipients, all slowing down their deliveries.
-Making deliveries through a Package Delivery Robot streamlines this process.
+Amazon delivery drivers face numerous challenges during their daily routes, including adverse weather conditions, encounters with problematic pets, and unresponsive recipients.
+These obstacles slow down the delivery process and reduce efficiency.

+Introducing a **Package Delivery Robot** to streamline deliveries:
-Drivers can leave packages with the robot in the garden, then the robot will deliver it to the doorstep and play a short music upon arrival to let the recipient know their package is here, ensuring efficient and reliable delivery, regardless of external factors.
+- Drivers can leave packages with the robot stationed in the garden.

-High-Level mission goals
+- The robot autonomously delivers the package to the recipient’s doorstep.
+- Upon arrival, the robot plays a short tune to notify the recipient that their package has been delivered.

+This approach ensures **efficient** and **reliable** deliveries, regardless of external factors.

+## High-Level Mission Goals

+1. **Efficient Package Delivery:**
-Efficient package delivery: Allow Amazon delivery drivers to drop off packages with a remotely controlled Delivery Robot stationed in the garden.
+   - Allow Amazon delivery drivers to drop off packages with a remotely controlled Delivery Robot stationed in the garden.

+2. **Obstacle Avoidance:**
-Avoid obstacles: Navigate around trees, rocks and possible cliffs in the garden.
+   - Navigate around common garden obstacles such as trees, rocks, and cliffs.

+3. **Doorstep Navigation:**
-Travel to the doorstep: The doorstep is indicated by four thin pillars arranged in a square fashion.
-When arrived, let the owner know we’re here by playing a sound.
+   - Identify the doorstep, indicated by four thin pillars arranged in a square.

-Making use of Cybot with microcontroller TM4C microcontrollers
+   - Upon reaching the doorstep, notify the recipient by playing a sound.

+## Hardware and Technology
+- **CyBot**: The Package Delivery Robot will utilize CyBot for autonomous navigation and delivery.
+- **Microcontroller**: Built on **TM4C Microcontrollers** for precision control and efficient performance.